 The Applicant must be current on all Mortgage payments, contract for deed payments, homeowner's association dues and property taxes on the property to be improved.
-If any of these payments are delinquent, they must be made current, or applicant must provide proof of extenuating circumstances such as evidence of undergoing a loan modification or an equivalent loss mitigation process with the servicer of the first lien mortgage In addition, there shall be no outstanding mechanic's liens filed against the property.
+If any of these payments are delinquent, they must be made current, or applicant must provide proof of extenuating circumstances such as evidence of undergoing a loan modification or an equivalent loss mitigation process with the servicer of the first lien mortgage.
+In addition, there shall be no outstanding mechanic's liens filed against the property.

-The Applicant must be capable of maintaining the home.
+To ensure the longevity and durability of the improvements the Applicant must be capable of maintaining the home.
 This includes financial and physical maintenance of the home.
 Applicants with significant financial and/or physical maintenance issues will be referred to appropriate service agencies.